Women in Church history: Women in Literature and Monasticism

-With the exception of the Acts of Perpetua and Felicita (Acta Perpetuae et Felicitatis_{it}; 2nd century), the attribution of which is partly ascribed to Tertullian, Proba and Egeria are the first rich Christian noblewomen to have left written documents in the 4th century.
+With the exception of the Acts of Perpetua and Felicita (Acta Perpetuae et Felicitatis_{it}; 2nd century), the attribution of which is partly ascribed to Tertullian, Proba and Egeria were the first rich Christian noblewomen to have left written documents in the 4th century.

-This period is characterised by the presence of wealthy, educated noblewomen, who could read and write Latin.
+This period was characterized by the presence of wealthy, educated noblewomen, who could read and write Latin.
 Many founded monasteries in their own homes and abroad, evidence of which remains in the letters of some Church Fathers.

 Saint Macrina founded a female community in Annesi, preceding the cenobitic monasticism of the brothers Basil and Gregory by several years.

 Paula of Rome and her daughter Eustochium joined the intellectual circle of Saint Marcella of Rome on the Aventine and then followed Saint Jerome to Bethlehem, speaking Latin, Greek, and a better Hebrew than her spiritual director.

 Marcella of Rome was questioned by Roman priests about biblical passages on behalf of Jerome and takes part in the Origenist controversy.

-Melania the Elder founds a double monastery with Rufinus of Aquileia on the Mount of Olives, convinces Evagrius Ponticus to wear the monastic habit and is the only person with whom Evagrius discusses theology.
+Melania the Elder founded a double monastery with Rufinus of Aquileia on the Mount of Olives, convinced Evagrius Ponticus to wear the monastic habit, and was the only person with whom Evagrius discussed theology.

 Her granddaughter, Melania the Younger, having lost her two sons, convinced her husband to become a monk as well.
 After freeing their female slaves, she turned their house into a domestic monastery and devoted herself to manual labour, putting slaves and master on an equal footing.

 Olympias of Nicomedia founded a female community in Hagia Sophia, attracting several hundred nuns from Roman senatorial families.

 In addition to the Desert Fathers, in the 4th century there were also older hermit nuns who were considered holier and more experienced in the path of asceticism by other hermits, around whom communities sprang up.
 They were called by the Hebrew title of Amma (mother) corresponding to Abba (father, for male Abbotts).
 Their apothegms were transcribed by male monks.
 One example was Saint Syncletica of Alexandria.